-There are several interesting topics arising from this scheme, including \begin{enumerate} \item The consistency between the discrete gradient descent and the continuous gradient flow to be introduced next. \item The theoretical analysis for the neural network parametrization, i.e. the approximation error. \item Designing practical numerical experiments to train and optimize the neural network. \item Conducting theoretical analysis for the gradient flow with continuous time. \end{enumerate}
+There are several interesting topics arising from this scheme, including \begin{enumerate} \item The consistency between the algorithm above and the continuous gradient flow to be introduced next. \item The theoretical analysis for the neural network parametrization, i.e., the approximation error. \item Designing practical numerical experiments to train and optimize the neural network. \item Conducting theoretical analysis for the gradient flow with continuous time. \end{enumerate}

 In this work, we will focus on theoretical analysis for the gradient flow of functions in continuous time and leave other important topics for future research.
 Let us return to the continuous dynamic.
-Let $\Delta_\tau = \max_k \Delta \tau_k \to 0$, the update scheme of the control \eqref{eq:PG_discrete} converges to the gradient flow in continuous time
+Let $\Delta \tau = \max_k \Delta \tau_k \to 0$, the update scheme of the control \eqref{eq:PG_discrete} converges to the gradient flow in continuous time

 By the definition of value function \eqref{eq:value} and Proposition \ref{prop:cost_derivative}, we can show that $V_{u^{\tau}}(t,x)$ is decreasing in $\tau$ (for fixed $t$ and $x$).